-Markham Psychologists is pleased to provide a range of services to meet the needs of you and your family.
+Markham Psychologists, Psychiatrists & Associates is pleased to provide a range of services to meet the needs of you and your family.
 Please click on a service area below for a general description of our services.
 If you have more specific questions, please contact us at (905) 472-9658.

 People choose individual therapy for a wide variety of reasons.
 Some may seek help for emotional difficulties, others may have problems functioning in their lives, and still others may need support or guidance through periods of transition or uncertainty.
 In individual therapy, the therapist and client meet in a confidential, one-on-one environment, with treatment typically being focused on a specific problem (such as anxiety, panic attacks, depression, stress, addiction, or family/ relationship issues).
 Treatment length depends on a number of factors, including the nature and severity of the problem, the needs of the client, their readiness and ability for change, and the degree to which they actively participate in the process.
 Sometimes, referrals to adjunct services may also be recommended, if necessary.

 Several different kinds of individual therapeutic approaches may be used, two of which are briefly described here.
 Cognitive Behavioural Therapy focuses on changing ways of thinking, in order to modify feelings and/or behaviour patterns.
 Emotionally-Focused Therapy centers on feelings, employing techniques to help clients to identify, experience, and process their emotions, in order for healing to occur.
 Your therapist will discuss with you which approach is recommended for your situation.
 However, you may request a particular approach.